Workcamps in Czechia

 The projects aim at environmental protection and education towards an environment-friendly lifestyle.
-The volunteers will do practical environmental work in natural preserves, forests and other environmentally important areas.
-Most of work takes place outdoors and can include planting trees, scything protected meadows or reviving springs etc.
+The volunteers will do practical environmental work in natural preserves, forests and other environmentally significant areas.
+Most of the work takes place outdoors and can include planting trees, scything protected meadows or reviving springs etc.

 Accomodation and food

 Accommodation and food are provided by the host organization.
 Sometimes volunteers help with cooking or cook together as a group.
-Accommodation is usually modest, in the premises of a local organization, local school, gym, culture house, scout clubhouse, in hostels or tents.
-In some cases, you need to bring your own sleeping bag and mat.
+Accommodation is usually modest, in the premises of a local organization, local school, gym, culture house, scout clubhouse, hostels or tents.
+Sometimes, you must bring your own sleeping bag and mat.

 Who is workcamp for?